-During the past three years, there have been no significant changes in the percentage ownership of any of our major shareholders due to transactions entered into by the major shareholders themselves.
-Nevertheless, as a result of the consummation of the merger, the percentage ownership of each of our major shareholders (other than FMR LLC, which was not a shareholder of ours prior to the merger) was reduced in a proportional manner, due to the issuance of 55% of our share capital (on a post-merger, fully diluted basis, calculated in accordance with the treasury stock method) to stockholders of Stratasys, Inc. in the merger.
+In December 2012, as a result of the consummation of the Stratasys-Objet merger, the percentage ownership of each of our major shareholders at the time was reduced in a proportional manner, due to the issuance of 55% of our share capital (on a post-merger, fully diluted basis, calculated in accordance with the treasury stock method) to stockholders of Stratasys, Inc. in the merger.

-Record Holders

-Based upon a review of the information provided to us by our transfer agent, as of February 15, 2013, there were 91 holders of record of our shares, of which 77 record holders holding 33,326,585, or approximately 86.6%, of our outstanding ordinary shares, had registered addresses in the United States.
+Record Holders Based upon a review of the information provided to us by our transfer agent, as of March 3, 2014, there were 130 holders of record of our shares, of which 97 record holders holding 49,270,622, or approximately 99.99%, of our outstanding ordinary shares, had registered addresses in the United States.
 These numbers are not representative of the number of beneficial holders of our shares nor is it representative of where such beneficial holders reside, since many of these shares were held of record by brokers or other nominees.
-As of the said date, CEDE & Co, the nominee company of the Depository Trust Company (with a registered address in the United States), held of record 24,080,050 ordinary shares on behalf of an estimated 160 firms of brokers and banks in the United States, who in turn held such shares on behalf of several thousand clients and customers.
+As of the said date, CEDE & Co, the nominee company of the Depository Trust Company (with a registered address in the United States), held of record 47,617,375 ordinary shares on behalf of hundreds firms of brokers and banks in the United States, who in turn held such shares on behalf of several thousand clients and customers.